Skip to main content

 • Voices and representation in gastronomy

-Module 3: Communicating Gastronomy in the Digital Age (8 ECTS)
+Module III: Communicating Gastronomy in the Digital Era

 • Creation and planning of gastronomic media